As an US active duty soldier or veteran, am I eligible for an application fee waiver?

 Is the Tepper School participating in the Yellow Ribbon Program?

 Yes, the Tepper School is participating in the Yellow Ribbon Program under the new GI Bill which assists in meeting the cost difference above the amount provided by the new GI Bill.

 Also helpful for your financial planning would be reviewing your eligibility under the GI Bill as well as using the GI Bill calculator to get an idea of your eligibility in Pennsylvania.
 The Commonwealth of Pennsylvania also offers financial aid and grants to veterans and national guardsman.

-Yes, all full-time MBA candidates are reviewed for merit-based scholarships.
+All full-time MBA candidates are reviewed for merit-based scholarships regardless of military status.